 Collector Value and Rarity Factors

-Market appreciation averaged 9.5% annually between 2019-2023, demonstrating consistent investment performance.
+Market appreciation averaged 9.5% annually between 2019 and 2023, demonstrating consistent investment performance.
 Hagerty valuations indicate $60,600 for good condition examples, while concours-level vehicles reach $63,000.

 Premium examples achieve considerably higher prices, exemplified by a Rio Red convertible selling for $275,000 at Barrett-Jackson Palm Beach 2022.
 The model’s debut year significance enhances collectibility, as one-year-only design elements never appeared on subsequent Impalas.

-Total production of 181,469 units creates moderate rarity, with convertibles representing 31% of output and commanding premium valuations over sport coupes.
+The total production of 181,469 units creates moderate rarity, with convertibles representing 31% of output and commanding premium valuations over the sport coupes.

 Impact on Muscle Car Development